beichendexiatian/InstanceFusion/README.md

   `./InstanceFusion -l /path/to/your/dyson_lab.klg`

 ## 4.License
 InstanceFusion is freely available for non-commercial use only.
-Full terms and conditions which govern its use are detailed here and in the LICENSE.txt file.
+Full terms and conditions which govern its use are in the LICENSE.txt file.